Exhibition Statement 2022:

 October 2010

-Suddenly in an English garden.
+Puking, suddenly in an English garden.

-Hard in an English toilet.
+Hard, in an English toilet.

 Under pressure in a British airport,

-and on the plane.
+again on the plane.

 In the Spanish airport.

-In the lobby of the hotel Condado,
+In the lobby of hotel Condado,

 and again in the hotel room.